adblockplus/web.adblockplus.org/pages/privacy.md

 ##### {{ issue-reporter-heading[heading] Issue Reporter }} {: #issue-reporter }

 {{ issue-reporter-paragraph-1 Adblock Plus allows you to send issue reports that will be temporarily stored on the AdblockPlus.org website.
-These reports contain information required to investigate the issue including the Adblock Plus version, browser version, address of the web page where the problem is visible, blockable items on the web page, matching filters, active subscriptions, type of issue report (i.e. false positive or false negative), and a screenshot of the issue (it is possible to remove particularly sensitive sections of the page before the report is sent).
+These reports contain information required to investigate the issue including the Adblock Plus version, browser version, browser build number, if any, URL of referred page, if any, URL of page that opened the given webpage, address of the webpage where the problem is visible, blockable items on the webpage, matching filters, active subscriptions, type of issue report (i.e. false positive or false negative), and a screenshot of the issue (it is possible to remove particularly sensitive sections of the page before the report is sent).
 Parameter values are removed from all transmitted addresses to avoid unintentionally leaking private information. }}

 {{ issue-reporter-items-intro You can  voluntarily: }}

 - {{ issue-reporter-item-1[list item] Provide your email address in order for us to request more information from you or to update you on the issue. }}
 - {{ issue-reporter-item-2[list item] Include an optional comment about the issue. }}
+- {{ issue-reporter-item-3[list item] Allow us to access the following browser settings: }}
+    - {{ issue-reporter-item-4[list item] Whether cookies are allowed for the given webpage }}
+    - {{ issue-reporter-item-5[list item] Whether JavaScript is enabled on the given webpage }}
+    - {{ issue-reporter-item-6[list item] Whether private mode is used for the given webpage }}
+- {{ issue-reporter-item-7[list item] Allow us to access a list of your installed plug-ins, including: }}
+    - {{ issue-reporter-item-8[list item] File name }}
+    - {{ issue-reporter-item-9[list item] Name of plug-in }}
+- {{ issue-reporter-item-10[list item] Allow us to access a list of your enabled extensions, including: }}
+    - {{ issue-reporter-item-11[list item] ID }}
+    - {{ issue-reporter-item-12[list item] Name }}

 ##### {{ access-reports-heading[heading] Access to the reports }} {: #access-reports }

 {{ access-reports-paragraph The processed reports can only be accessed by an individual who knows their unique ID.
 These IDs are only shared with: }}